Carlos Correa placed on injured list; Twins expect he'll be back by start of postseason

 Etc.

-• The Twins have five players on rehab assignments with the St. Paul Saints, including pitchers Brock Stewart, Chris Paddack and Jorge Alcala.
-"We're at a point now where the baseball operations people and Rocco [Baldelli] need to make decisions," Paparesta said, "which makes my job a lot easier and I'm excited about."
+* The Twins have five players on rehab assignments with the St. Paul Saints, including pitchers Brock Stewart, Chris Paddack and Jorge Alcala.
+"We're at a point now where the baseball operations people and Rocco [Baldelli] need to make decisions," Paparesta said, "which makes my job a lot easier and I'm excited about it."

-• Outfielder Trevor Larnach was called up from St. Paul to fill Correa's spot on the 28-man active roster.
+* Outfielder Trevor Larnach was called up from St. Paul to fill Correa's spot on the 28-man active roster, and he went 0-for-2 in Wednesday's game.